xianweics/filemanager-plugin/README.md

 ## customHooks

-> Supports for custom lifecycle for webpack or rollup to control the running order.
+> Supports for the custom lifecycle for webpack or rollup to control the running order.
 > In addition, **when `customHooks` is set, `events` will be ignored.**

 - `hookName {String}`: Register hook of webpack or rollup.
 Commands will run when each hook is called. [webpack hooks](https://webpack.js.org/api/compiler-hooks/). [rollup hooks](https://github.com/rollup/rollup/blob/master/docs/05-plugin-development.md).